Arlo

 Synchronising missed events

-Recent events can be accessed from the PlatformEvents query endpoint:
+Recent events can be accessed from the PlatformEvents collection endpoint:

 You can use this to check if some webhook callbacks may have been missed such as after an outage or failure to process certain events, or if you want to proactively replay some events from the past.